What We Do in the Shadows: Critical response

 On Rotten Tomatoes the film holds an approval rating of 96% based on 192 reviews, with an average rating of 7.80/10.
 The site's critical consensus reads: "Smarter, fresher, and funnier than a modern vampire movie has any right to be, What We Do in the Shadows is bloody good fun."
 On Metacritic the film has a weighted average score of 76 out of 100, based on 33 critics, indicating "generally favorable reviews".

 Fearnet called the film "a great vampire comedy".
-Film School Rejects wrote a predominantly positive review, commenting that some of the film's broader moments fell flat but compared it favorably to similar mockumentaries such as Best in Show.
+Film School Rejects wrote a predominantly positive review, commenting that some of the film's broader moments fell flat but compared it favourably to similar mockumentaries such as Best in Show.
 The film was warmly received by UK newspapers, with The Guardian's film critic Peter Bradshaw describing it as "the best comedy of the year", while The Telegraph's Tim Robey found it "desperately funny".
 Film International, in a positive review, commended the film for noting, with a double of Count Orlok locked in the vampires' basement, that the true vampire film tradition is repressed by the current craze.
 Variety was more critical, writing that "Some genre fans who prefer the silly to the satiric may bite, but the anemic pic isn't remotely weird or witty enough for cult immortality."

 Box office

-The film grossed $3.2 million in the United States and $2.7 million internationally.
+The film grossed $5.9 million globally, of which $3.2 million was in the United States of America.